kadimetla/CarND-Advanced-Lane-Lines/writeup.md

 2. gradient thresholds I played in "play_magnitude_thresholds.ipynb".
 I exported the file and used as python file "magnitude_thresholds.py" code.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at method color_and_gradient in `advanced_lane_finding.ipynb`).
+Here's an example of my output for this step. test images with pipeline original image -> undistored image -> color and combined managnitude -> binary warped -> lane lines using histogram and polynomial -> lane lines area drawn on the image.
+I had problem writing so I saved as figure. which contains entire pipe line of transformation.

 ![alt text][image3]